MichaelOH62/Game-Mod-Q2-Fall2022/README.md

   -Fire Sale: Reduce the price of all items in the shop by 500 points.\
   -Perk Power: Give the player all 5 perks for 10 seconds.
 Restore player's original perks after.\
   -Insta-Kill: Dramatically increase damage of all weapons so enemies die from any source of damage.\
-  -Added system to prevent overload of powerup drops.
-A powerup can drop with a 10% chance and if no other powerups are active or spawned.
+  -Added system to prevent overload of powerup drops.\
+  -A powerup can drop with a 10% chance and if no other powerups are active or spawned.
 - [x] Point Based System / Buy Menu\
   -Buy Menu accessible using TAB.
 Displays all weapons and perks that are purchasable.\
   -Player earns 100 points for every zombie killed.